THE ORIGINS OF A FAMILY TREE

 Family Tree Origins

 There’s no scientific evidence stating how the first family tree appeared.
-However, there is a strong possibility that the image of the tree has its origins in medieval artwork Tree of Jesse, which depicts the Genealogy of Christ.
-The figures in the lineage of Jesus are based on the names listed in the New Testament.
-This tree was most often used in Christian art, specifically in the Medieval period.
+However, there is a strong possibility that the image of the tree has its origins in medieval spiritual artworks.
 The earliest tree known to the world was created in the 11th century and was used in manuscripts.
-Other examples of the tree can be found in psalters, stained glass, stone carvings, paintings on walls and ceilings, and even ivories and embroideries.
+Other examples of the tree can be found in stained glass, stone carvings, paintings on walls and ceilings, and even ivories and embroideries.
 The tree is usually portrayed as a tree or vine that spreads branches.
-Each branch symbolizes one of the descendants in the lineage according to Isaiah’s prophecy.
+Each branch symbolizes one of the descendants in the lineage.

 Notable Examples of Family Trees